cloudmesh/classes/docs/source/i524/index.rst

 While teaching our classes we noticed the following mistakes students often make:

+* **Procrastinating**
+* **Take other classes more serious**
+* **Starting the project not in the first 4 weeks of the class**
+* **Not asking for help**
+* **Not understanding that this is not a class based on a text book**
+* **Not understanding that TAs can schedule custom help office hours on appointment during reasonable times**
 * Overestimating the technical abilities
 * Underestimating the time it takes to do the project
-* Unnecessarily struggling with LaTeX as you do not use an example we provide
+* Unnecessarily struggling with LaTeX as you do not use an example we provide and you want to do too much
 * Trying to do things on Windows Which is typically more difficult than using Linux
 * Having a computer that is underpowered or outdated
-* **Procrastinating**
-* **Take other classes more serious**
-* **Starting the project not in the first 4 weeks of the class**
 * not listening to the lectures
 * Ignoring security via ssh
 * Posting passwords into git